jmrf/RaspVan/README.md

 Domotics using a Raspberry Pi 3 for our own-built campervan.

-At the moment is just a simple prototype to control the van lights either by _voice_ or by sending _POST requests_ to a python server.
+At the moment is just a simple prototype to control the van lights either by _voice_ or by sending _HTTP requests_ to a python server.

 This repo as it is works with `Raspbian Stretch` and `Snips version: 0.60.1`.